-Note 1: Data in "Typical" column is at 3.3V, 25°C unless otherwise stated.
-Parameters are for design guidance only and are not tested.

-- 2: The test conditions for all IIDLE measurements are as follows: OSCI driven with external square wave from rail to rail.
-All I/O pins are configured as inputs and pulled to VDD.
-MCLR = VDD; WDT and FSCM are disabled.
+- Note 1: Data in "Typical" column is at 3.3V, 25°C unless otherwise stated.
+Parameters are for design guidance only and are not tested. - 2: The supply current is mainly a function of the operating voltage and frequency.
+Other factors, such as I/O pin loading and switching rate, oscillator type, internal code execution pattern and temperature, also have an impact on the current consumption.
+The test conditions for all IDD measurements are as follows: OSCI driven with external square wave from rail to rail.
+All I/O pins are configured as inputs and pulled to VDD. - MCLR = VDD; WDT and FSCM are disabled.
 CPU, SRAM, program memory and data memory are operational.
 No peripheral modules are operating and all of the Peripheral Module Disable (PMD) bits are set. - 3: On-chip voltage regulator disabled (DISVREG tied to VDD). - 4: On-chip voltage regulator enabled (DISVREG tied to Vss).
 Low-Voltage Detect (LVD) and Brown-out Detect (BOD) are enabled.

-TABLE 26-5: DC CHARACTERISTICS: IDLE CURRENT (IIDLE) (CONTINUED)
+TABLE 27-5: DC CHARACTERISTICS: IDLE CURRENT (IIDLE)